JuliaRobotics/IncrementalInference.jl/README.md

 Basic example
 =============

-A multimodal 4 door robot example is available at:
+A multi-modal 4 door robot example is available at:

     examples/RobotfourDoor.jl